How Much Compensation Can I Claim For Anxiety After A Car Accident?

 - Tingling in hands and feet

-Although the anxiety can result in a panic attack, it doesn’t always happen, but even so, feeling anxious can be equally as debilitating.
-How much compensation for PTSD after car accident you could be owed varies from case to case.
+Although anxiety can result in a panic attack, it doesn’t always happen, but even so, feeling anxious can be equally as debilitating.
+How much compensation for PTSD after a car accident you could be owed varies from case to case.
 Contact us today to learn more.
+We can tell you in just one phone call how much compensation for anxiety after a car accident you could receive.

 Anyone involved in a car crash will feel a little shaken up and may feel nervous the next time they choose to travel.
 However, some people will suffer from severe anxiety as a result of the accident and may wish to make a personal injury claim.